canjs/canjs/docs/can-guides/experiment/crud-beginner/crud-beginner.md

 </todos-app>
 ```

-The next two sections will more thoroughly explain these lines.
+The next two sections will explain these lines.

 ### Defining properties on the ViewModel